 The delivery of Assistance Reserve is exempt from any costs or charges associated with transmission wheeling or losses.
-The Reserve Sharing Computer System builds in sufficient transmission capacity for delivering Assistance Reserve.
-There may be incremental transmission usage between some Reserve Sharing Zones, but this usage is effectively limited in real-time up to the current System Operating Limit (SOL) of the transmission facilities making up the cut planes between Reserve Sharing Zones (subject to certain further limitations with respect to particular cut planes as described in the next two paragraphs).
+The Reserve Sharing Computer System builds in sufficient transmission capacity for delivering Assistance Reserve (see Section M).
+There may be incremental transmission usage between some Reserve Sharing Zones, but this usage is effectively limited in real-time up to the current System Operating Limit (SOL) of the transmission facilities making up the cut planes between Reserve Sharing Zones (subject to certain further limitations with respect to particular cut planes as described the NWPP RSG Cut Planes and Derivation Limits document).
 Participants in the NWPP Reserve Sharing Program recognize the regional benefits associated with the NWPP Reserve Sharing Program and have agreed to waive any rights to financial settlement for any transmission needed to deliver Assistance Reserve to other Participants.